-During Mini-Lessons, scholars gather on the rug and are asked to solve a series of problems in quick succession and discuss their thinking.
-This practice develops skills and fluency in counting, number sense, and in concepts such as rounding and telling time.
+During mini-lessons, scholars gather on the rug, where they solve a series of problems in quick succession and discuss their thinking.
+This practice develops skills and fluency in counting, number sense, and concepts such as rounding and telling time.